Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Introduction

 Covolume polynomials provide an alternative generalization of log-concavity, which we call `sectional log-concavity' (Definition~\ref{def:slc}).
 Briefly, a homogeneous polynomial is sectional log-concave if and only if the coefficients of its restrictions to planes spanned by vectors with nonnegative components form a log-concave sequence with no internal zeros.
 (In the same sense, Lorentzian polynomials are `sectional ultra-log-concave'.)
 Among other properties, we prove (Corollary~\ref{cor:slc}):

 \begin{thmrm} Covolume polynomials are sectional log-concave. \end{thmrm}

 In particular, the normalization of a covolume polynomial in two variables is necessarily Lorentzian.
 In higher dimension, the relation between covolume polynomials and Lorentzian polynomials is subtler.
 Examples show that covolume polynomials are not necessarily Lorentzian, even after normalization (Example~\ref{ex:notlor}), and Lorentzian polynomials are not necessarily covolume polynomials (Example~\ref{ex:notcov}).
-To each covolume polynomial there is associated a Lorentzian polynomial (Proposition~\ref{prop:covtolor}), and it follows that the support of a covolume polynomial is M-convex in the sense of discrete convex analysis~\cite{MR1997998}, i.e., a `polymatroid' (Corollary~\ref{cor:Mconv}).
+With each covolume polynomial there is associated a Lorentzian polynomial (Proposition~\ref{prop:covtolor}); in fact covolume polynomials are {\em dually Lorentzian\/} in the sense of~\cite{dualLor}.
+It follows that the support of a covolume polynomial is M-convex in the sense of discrete convex analysis~\cite{MR1997998}, i.e., a `polymatroid' (Corollary~\ref{cor:Mconv}).
 In analogy with the behavior of Lorentzian polynomials, we prove that if $f(\ut)$ is a covolume polynomial, then so is $f(A\ut)$ for any matrix $A$ with nonnegative entries (Theorem~\ref{thm:nonnegcc}).
 Sectional log-concavity is a corollary of this result, which has other convenient consequences, such as the fact that the product of two covolume polynomials is a covolume polynomials.
-Lorentzian polynomials are similarly preserved by nonnegative changes of variables, by~\cite[Theorem~2.10]{MR4172622}.
+The set of Lorentzian polynomials is similarly preserved by nonnegative changes of variables by~\cite[Theorem~2.10]{MR4172622}.
+By~\cite[Theorem~5.12]{dualLor}, so is the set of dually Lorentzian polynomials.